wp-plugins/intercom-for-wordpress/readme.txt

 = Can I send company data? =

-Yes, you need to add this using the `ll_intercom_company_data` filter.
-This must be in the form of an array.
+Yes, you can add this using the `ll_intercom_company_data` filter.
+Your function should return the company data as an array.
 Here's a simple example:

 `
 add_filter( 'll_intercom_company_data', 'my_intercom_company_data' );